prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration-gam.md

 ### Migration from the original API

+GAM setup:
+1. Leave the original order and ad units as is.
+They are not relevant for the rendering approach but they will serve ads for released applications.
+2. Create new GAM ad unit.
+3. Setup new [GAM Order](rendering-gam-line-item-setup.html) for rendering approach.

+Integration:
 1. Replace the `AdManagerAdView` with `BannerView` in the UI.
 3. Implement the interface `BannerViewListener`.
 4. Remove usage of `AdManagerAdView`, `AdManagerAdRequest`, and implementation of the `AdListener`.
 5. Remove original `BannerAdUnit`.
-5. Follow the instructions to integrate [Banner API](#banner-api).
+6. Follow the instructions to integrate [Banner API](#banner-api).
-6. Setup the [GAM Order](rendering-gam-line-item-setup.html) for rendering.
-You can create a new order or just replace the code of creative in the original one and continue to use it for rendering integration.

 ## Interstitial API